The Roman town of Calleva

 From 6pm the Butt Inn in Aldermaston (tel.
 0118 971 2129; open Sat 12–3 & 6–11, Sun 12–3 & 6.30–9; food from 7pm) is an alternative.

-It is possible to visit the pub or buffet on the platform at Reading Station while waiting for a connection on the return journey.
+It is possible to visit one of the buffets on the platform at Reading Station while waiting for a connection on the return journey.

 No major changes.
-[Pre 2011 edition] Use the website version - detour around a quarry.
-This edition August 2017.
+[Pre 2011 edition] Use the website version.
+Route across Padworth Common reinstated.
+This edition January 2018.

 An earlier version of this walk was published in Time Out Country Walks near London volume 1.
 We now recommend using this online version as the book is now dated.